Environmental Community Awards

 Annual Environmental Community Awards

-The annual Environmental Community Awards celebration recognizes outstanding environmental leadership and achievement by honoring businesses, non-profits, schools, and individuals with the Environmental Star of Excellence (ESOE) award.
-Submitted projects, programs, or services are judged from May to May and must positively benefit the Plano community and its environment.
+The annual Environmental Community Awards Celebration recognizes outstanding environmental leadership and achievement by honoring businesses, nonprofits, schools, organizations, and individuals with the Environmental Star of Excellence award.

 GREEN BUSINESS CERTIFIED